For more exciting restaurants and weekend ideas for food lovers, check out our best UK city breaks and foodie day trips from London by train.

 Jack’s Gelato – best gelato in Cambridge

 This sleek gelato parlour serves a range of inventive flavours, all made by hand in small batches in the downstairs kitchen.
-Ingredients are carefully considered, be it coffee beans sourced from Essex-based The Coffee Officina or Pump Street chocolate used in the stracciatella flavour.
+Ingredients are carefully considered, whether that's the coffee beans sourced from Essex-based The Coffee Officina or the Pump Street chocolate used in the stracciatella flavour.

 Cones topped with hazelnut brittle and salted treacle gelato at Jack's Gelato in Cambridge